ejholmes/walk/README.md

-A fast, universal build and task system, for UNIX like systems.
+A fast, universal build and task execution system, for UNIX like systems.

 Heavily inspired by `make` and [redo](https://github.com/apenwarr/redo).